NYU-robot-learning/Allegro-Hand-Controller-DIME/README.md

 non-compatible changes between the two version are:

- - Put all of the controllers into one *package* (allegro_hand_controllers) and made each controller a different node (allegro_node_XXXX): grasp, pd, velsat, and sim.
+ - Put all of the controllers into one *package* (allegro_hand_controllers) and made each controller a different node (allegro_node_XXXX): grasp and pd.
  - Single launch file with arguments instead of multiple launch files with repeated code.
  - Both the parameter and description files are now ROS packages, so that `rospack find` works with them.
- - These packages will likely not work with pre-hydro versions (only tested on ROS Kinetic so far, please let me know if this works on other distributions).
- - Added a torque controller (from @nisommer).
+ - Added logger, position and torque controllers.
- - Added a 'simulated' pass-through hand controller that sets the joint state to the desired joint state.
+ - Modified the PD hand controller with gravity compensation with a better loop rate that sets the joint state to the desired joint state.

 Launch file instructions: